benleane83/benleane83.github.io/blog/_posts/2024-07-30-putting-ai-agents-to-work.md

 ---
 layout: post
-title: Putting AI Agents to work: moving beyond chat with tools
+title: Putting AI Agents to work - moving beyond chat with tools
 description: >
   An intro to the concept of tools or plugins in AI agents, and how they are used in frameworks like Azure OpenAI Assistants and Autogen to do more than chat.
 image: /assets/img/blog/ai-agents-tools-intro.jpg